I help founders ship MVPs and rescue half-built products fast. Hands-on development plus technical leadership, working hourly with weekly check-ins.

-If you need an ultra‑lean MVP, the goal is simple: build the minimum to learn the maximum.
+If you need an ultra‑lean MVP, the goal is simple: build the minimum to learn the maximum with strategic technical decisions.
 The rest can wait.

 Two ways to launch an MVP